Nepali Chulo

 About Nepali Chulo

-Nepali Chulo is a Nagoya venue with verified opening hours from Thursday through Sunday: 11 AM–2:30 PM and 5–10:30 PM.
+Nepali Chulo is a Nagoya venue with opening hours from Thursday through Sunday: 11 AM–2:30 PM and 5–10:30 PM.
 It is closed Monday through Wednesday.
-Verified price information lists JPY 999 and JPY 2,000–2,999 bands, making it useful to check the latest details before planning around a specific budget.
+Price information lists JPY 999 and JPY 2,000–2,999 bands, making it useful to check the latest details before planning around a specific budget.

-The strongest confirmed distinction is its inclusion in Tabelog's 2024 Asian cuisine / Ethnic cuisine EAST 100 list.
-Beyond that recognition, the available verified data is limited, so details such as specific dishes, seating, reservation rules, dietary handling, payment methods, access should not be assumed without confirming directly with the venue.
+The strongest distinction is its inclusion in Tabelog's 2024 Asian cuisine / Ethnic cuisine EAST 100 list.
+Beyond that recognition, details such as specific dishes, seating, reservation rules, dietary handling, payment methods, access should not be assumed without confirming directly with the venue.

-There is not enough verified information to describe a private dining setup, room layout, group capacity, or event format for Nepali Chulo.
-Treat it as a Nagoya dining option with confirmed Thursday–Sunday midday and evening hours rather than as a guaranteed private-event venue.
+Details are not available to describe a private dining setup, room layout, group capacity, or event format for Nepali Chulo.
+Consider it a Nagoya dining option with Thursday–Sunday midday and evening hours rather than as a guaranteed private-event venue.

 If you are considering Nepali Chulo for a group meal, confirm the current booking policy, menu format, any special requirements directly before visiting.
-The verified facts support the basic outline, Nagoya location, listed price bands, weekly closures, Tabelog 100 recognition, but not more specific service claims.
+The basic outline, Nagoya location, listed price bands, weekly closures, Tabelog 100 recognition are clear, but not more specific service claims.

 How It Sits Among Nagoya Dining Options